 Are you looking for a new and fun chicken recipe?
 You are at the right place my friend, this recipe is for you.
 I am going to show you how I roll!
 Let it roll, let it roll, let it roll.
 This stuffed chicken roll-up recipe is one of my favorite because it is very tasty and a real crowd pleaser and very flexible too.
 I can make different variations of this recipe by just changing the stuffing.

 This goes well with rice, plain of flavored like my Spinach Rice shown in this photo or with Tomato Pasta or Pesto Pasta, or with salad.
 Another thing I love about this recipe is I can actually prepare it ahead of time and store it in the freezer.
 Anything that I can prepare ahead of time is a for keeps recipe for me, so this one I am keeping and I am sharing it with you.
 Let’s get rolling!

-- 2 Skinless Chicken Breast – Sliced thinly for rolling
+- 2 Skinless Chicken Breast (or 3 Chicken Thighs) – Sliced thinly for rolling

 - 1/4 tsp Salt

 - 1/4 tsp Cayenne Pepper

 - 1/4 tsp Italian Seasoning or a combination of dried Basil, Oregano, Thyme

 - String to tie the chicken

 Note : If you do not like this spicy, remove all the other peppers and stick to the salt and black pepper for seasonings.

 - Slightly cooked carrots – cut lengthwise